pocomane/brewed-in-the-apocalypse/bita.md

 Alice - Actually I like it.
 OK, LET'S START.
 ```

-# Adapt the system to your games

-The game system is mainly composed of three parts:

-- The mechanical rules for resolve the rolls, with traits and harms
-- The scenarist moves for handling of the session
-- All the other moves

-The last one make sense only if both the first two point are used, so it does
-not make sense to adapt it to other systems.
-Maybe you can just take inspiration,
-but it strongly depends on what effect you want to achieve, so there are no
-hint here.

-To use the mechanics with other way of being a GM (the Game Master, that is
-what the Scenarist is after all), just ignore anything about the scenarist or
-protagonist moves the, GM will tell when make a roll, which traits are
-relevant, when delete an harm, etc. according to the target system.

-Instead, to use the Scenarist system with other mechanics, map the check in
-that system to the three outcome Success, Failure and twist.
-For example, in a
-d20 system you can see a roll equal to the threshold +/- 2 to be a twist,
-higher is a Success, lower a failure.
-The only other thing you have to decide
-is what to do instead of giving an harm or a change a tag, but probably your
-system still have a way to handle the status changes (that is what the harms
-and tags are after all).
-Just remember that when the scenarist have to change a
-tag, ey can also consume or assign new objects to the protagonist, since in the
-original game the tags were used to that purpose too.

-If you have a critic success or fail system you have to add some Scenarist move
-like "On critical success, give award" and "On critical fail, make the __Make
-the worst happen__ still worse".
-Again, this depend too much on the target
-game, so no ready recipe here neither.

 # Master-less/full variant

 TODO : this variant, as it is, was never tested in actual play.
 TEST IT !